 “I went to the police.
 They said they I didn’t look like a decent family girl.
 It was February.
 I was wearing a long dress and a warm jacket.
 I was not wearing tights.
 They asked me repeatedly why I was not wearing tights.
 As if that would have changed anything.”

-Even though Salome was pregnant due to the crime, she was still made to undergo intrusive investigative measures, such as an examination of her hymen, and faced taunts from the police officers who were charged with helping investigate her case.
+Even though Salome was pregnant as a result of the crime, she was still made to undergo intrusive investigative measures, such as an examination of her hymen.
+Even though the perpetrators were ultimately convicted, Salome faced taunts from the police officers who were charged with helping investigate her case.